-Figure 3 shows the average daily gross and net CAISO system load profile by month for 2013 - 2018.
+Figure 3 shows the average daily gross and net CAISO system load profile by month for 2013 - 2017.
 As seen in this figure, not only have the net load profiles changed in recent years, they fluctuate substantially over the course of a year.
-This demonstrates the importance of a flexible solution that can be adapted to fit the ever-changing load profiles.
+Unabated, it is expected that this trend will continue demonstrating the importance of a flexible solution that can be adapted to fit the ever-changing load profiles.